Brucks History, Family Crest & Coats of Arms

 The surname Brucks was first found in Bavaria, where the name Bruck became noted for its many branches with the region where each house acquired a status and influence which was envied by the princes of the region.

 One of the first records of the family was Ocko I tom Brok (de Broke) (c.
 1345-1389), Chieftain of the Brokmerland and the Auricherland in East Frisia, a former territory on Germany's North Sea coast (1376-1389.)
 His son, Ocko II tom Brok (1407-1435) was also Chieftain of the Brokmerland and the Auricherland in East Frisia.

-Important Dates for the Brucks family
+Early History of the Brucks family

 This web page shows only a small excerpt of our Brucks research.
 Another 90 words (6 lines of text) covering the years 1515, 1500 and 1554 are included under the topic Early Brucks History in all our PDF Extended History products and printed products wherever possible.